Sebastian Vollmer: Professional career

-Vollmer was not invited to the NFL Combine, but did have a private workout with Patriots offensive line coach Dante Scarnecchia prior to the 2009 NFL Draft.
+Vollmer was not invited to the NFL Combine, but did have a private workout with Patriots offensive line coach Dante Scarnecchia prior to the 2009 NFL draft.

 2009 season

-Vollmer was drafted by the New England Patriots in the second round (58th overall) of the 2009 NFL Draft.
-On July 17, he signed a four-year contract.
+Vollmer was drafted by the New England Patriots in the second round (58th overall) of the 2009 NFL draft.
+On 17 July, he signed a four-year contract.

 Vollmer made his official NFL debut in the Patriots' first game of the season.
 He made his first start at left tackle, filling in for an injured Matt Light, in the Patriots' record-setting 59–0 victory in Week 6 against the Tennessee Titans, and started the next four games.
 After being sidelined for two weeks with a head injury, Vollmer made his sixth start of the season in Week 14 against the Carolina Panthers; Vollmer lined up at both left tackle and right tackle, in place of veteran tackle Nick Kaczur, during the game.
 Vollmer started the Patriots' next two games after Kaczur was injured, and when Kaczur returned in Week 17, he continued to start at right tackle, including the Patriots' playoff loss to the Baltimore Ravens.